carlodwek/shopping-cart/README.md

 It will then prompt you on whether you would like your receipt emailed to you.
 Enter "yes" or "y" (not case sensitive) to proceed.
 Entering anything else will end the portion of the program.
 * If you decide to proceed, you will be prompted to enter your email.
-* You will then be asked if you want your email to be stored in the [Customer Email Database.] (https://docs.google.com/spreadsheets/d/1dybCYFjFJpNoD1oDB04W3u2xdp_2vCRa6gbo2ajz4iI/edit?usp=sharing) Again "yes" or "y" (not case sensitive) will work and anything else will move on.
+* You will then be asked if you want your email to be stored in the [Customer Email Database] (https://docs.google.com/spreadsheets/d/1dybCYFjFJpNoD1oDB04W3u2xdp_2vCRa6gbo2ajz4iI/edit?usp=sharing).
+Again "yes" or "y" (not case sensitive) will work and anything else will move on.

 ### Conclusion